bardzjhe/Galaxia-Connect/README.md

 ## Database

 You can check user information at H2 database (http://localhost:8080/api/h2-console) Login with username:root and password 123456.
+The user information will be storing in MongoDB as well.

 ![img_3.png](img_3.png)